casework/casework.github.io/releases/0.7.1/index.md

 ## Documentation

-Coming soon to this site:
+Generated documentation is available at this site:

 [https://ontology.caseontology.org/](https://ontology.caseontology.org/)

 Be aware that the documentation at that site will only show the most recent release.
 The upper-left corner of the documentation pages shows the ontology version being reviewed.

-After the following CASE release, users interested seeing the rendered documentation at this version "Back in time" should locally clone the repository, check out [this branch](https://github.com/casework/ontology.caseontology.org/tree/archive/release-0.7.1), and follow the deployment directions in `CONTRIBUTE.md`.
+Users interested seeing the rendered documentation at this version "Back in time" should locally clone the repository, check out [this branch](https://github.com/casework/ontology.caseontology.org/tree/archive/release-0.7.1), and follow the deployment directions in `CONTRIBUTE.md`.